mrlordkaj/i2cdevlib-pi/README.md

 $ make CONF=teapot
 ```
+NOTE: `freeglut3-dev` is required for `teapot` demo.

-After `make` process all done, your demo application will ready in `demo` directory, you can run it now:
+After `make` processes done, executable demos will available in `dist` directory, try to run it:
 ```
-$ ./demo/teapot
+$ ./dist/teapot
 ```

 ## Supported Devices